 Firstly, the jury must believe that it is possible that an average person in the same circumstances, and of the same sex and age, might have acted in the same or a similar way.

-Revenge is excluded from the defence of loss of control, because it is something that is planned/thought about rather than a spontaneous act and is not a motive that can cause the loss of control for manslaughter to be a defence to murder.
+Revenge is not a defence of loss of control, because it is something that is planned/thought about rather than a spontaneous act and is not a motive that can cause the loss of control for manslaughter to be a defence to murder.

-Infidelity on its own is also excluded as a reason for a loss of control to be valid, but the circumstances in which the infidelity is discovered, depending on the facts, could be considered.
+Infidelity on its own is also not a reason for loss of control to be valid, but the circumstances in which the infidelity is discovered, depending on the facts, could be considered.

 The loss of control does not always have to be sudden.
 This covers situations where the defendant may have been regularly beaten and one day ‘snaps' and kills the abuser.
 In the past, this has been called ‘slow burn provocation'.

 In a criminal case, it is up to the manslaughter solicitors to raise the defence of loss of control.
 The defendant is then not guilty of murder and is instead guilty of manslaughter unless the prosecution can prove that loss of control does not apply.